amjadmajid/jetson_csi_cam/README.md

 If you'd like to learn more about `gscam`, check out their [ROS wiki page](http://wiki.ros.org/gscam) or their [Github repository](https://github.com/ros-drivers/gscam).

-**Note:** This package was tested on a Nvidia Jetson Nano with ROS Melodic.
+**Note:** This package was tested on a Nvidia Jetson Nano with ROS Melodic and a IMX29-160 camera.
 ## Dependencies

 For the purpose of this guide, we will assume you already have: